nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### timePeriod Class
+### TimePeriod Class

 #### Implementation

-The feature is a variable contained within the Appointment class. `timePeriod` tracks the start and end time of the Appointment and contains functions to check if two appointments have clashing timePeriods and thus cannot both happen. `timePeriod` is also used to calculate the urgency of the appointment, assigning the appointment either `High`, `Medium` or `Low` urgency.
+The feature is a variable contained within the `Appointment` class. `TimePeriod` tracks the start and end time of the Appointment and contains functions to check if two appointments have clashing TimePeriods and thus cannot both happen.
+Each `Appointment` class has a `TimePeriod` class, which represents the time period during which this appointment occurs.
+The `TimePeriod` class provides a function to check whether a time period overlaps with another time period. `TimePeriod` is also used to calculate the urgency of the appointment, assigning the appointment either `High`, `Medium` or `Low` urgency.

 ### AddApp feature